jcfranco/dev-summit-2017-customizing-widgets/demo-steps/search.md

 # Customize Search Widget Steps

-No typescript this time :D
+No typescript this time.
 We'll just use some vanilla JavaScript

+AKA no compiling :D

 ### Require SearchViewModel